timvink/mkdocs-print-site-plugin/docs/options.md

     For example "[google.com](https://www.google.com)" will be replaced by "[google.com](https://www.google.com) (https://www.google.com)"

 `enumerate_headings`
 :   Default `true`.
-This will add numbering (enumeration) to all headings as well as the table of contents.
+This will add numbering (enumeration) to all headings and sections, as well as the table of contents.
 Note this will only enumerate the print site page; if you want to enumerate the entire site, you can use [mkdocs-enumerate-headings-plugin](https://github.com/timvink/mkdocs-enumerate-headings-plugin).

     Example "1.2 A chapter subsection".

+`enumerate_headings_depth`
+:   Default `6`.
+If `enumerate_headings`, the depth until which headings and sections are enumerated.

 `enumerate_figures`
 :   Default `true`.
 This will add numbering to all figure captions (for example "Figure 1: <caption>").
 Works especially well with [mkdocs-img2fig-plugin](https://github.com/stuebersystems/mkdocs-img2fig-plugin).